 Fund performance

-The Company’s NAV returned -5.6% in December, compared to -4.5% for its benchmark, the MSCI All Country World Daily Net Total Return Health Care Index) (in sterling terms).
+The Company’s NAV increased 6.5% in January, behind its benchmark, the MSCI All Country World Daily Net Total Return Health Care Index, which was up 7.0% for the month.

-Positive contributors relative to the benchmark in December were Stevanato Group, UCB and Swedish Orphan Biovitrum.
+Positive contributors relative to the benchmark in January were Merck Group, Sandoz Group and Danaher.

-Negative contributors in the period under review were Avidity Biosciences, RxSight and Novo Nordisk.
+Negative contributors in the month were Terumo, AbbVie and UCB.

 Outlook